 Sauce chasseur is a brown sauce used in French cuisine made using a demi-glace or espagnole sauce as the base.
 Mushrooms, shallots, fresh herbs and often tomatoes are used to enhance the sauce.
 My recipe makes a simpler version of this classic sauce.

-Let’s start by gathering the ingredients we need to make Chicken Chasseur.
-In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.
+Let’s start by gathering the ingredients we need to make my Chicken Chasseur Recipe.
+In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place”.

 Not only does setting your ingredients up ahead of time speed the up cooking process, but it also helps ensure you have everything you need to make the dish.